core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 ~~~~~~~~~~~~~~~~~~~~~~~
 {: #fig-kudos-x-n-example-mess-two title="Example of X, N and X_N computing for the second KUDOS message"}

-Then, the server sends an OSCORE response to the client, protected with the new Security Context CTX\_NEW.
+Then, the server sends an OSCORE response to the client, protected with CTX\_NEW.
 In particular, the response has the 'd' flag bit set to 1 and specifies N2 as 'nonce'.
 Also, the server MUST include its Sender Sequence Number as Partial IV in the response.
 After that, the server deletes CTX\_1.

 Upon receiving the OSCORE response, the client retrieves the value N2 from the 'nonce' field of the response, and the value X2 from the 'x' byte of the OSCORE Option.
-Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and the old Security Context CTX\_OLD, in order to derive the new Security Context CTX\_NEW.
-Finally, the client verifies the response by using the Security Context CTX\_NEW and deletes the old Security Context CTX\_OLD.
+Since the client has received a response to an OSCORE request it made with the 'd' flag bit set to 1, the client provides the updateCtx() function with the input N = Comb(N1, N2), X = Comb(X1, X2) and CTX\_OLD, in order to derive CTX\_NEW.
+Finally, the client verifies the response by using CTX\_NEW and deletes CTX\_OLD.

-From then on, the two peers can protect their message exchanges by using the new Security Context CTX\_NEW.
-As soon as the server successfully verifies an incoming message protected with the new Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD.
+From then on, the two peers can protect their message exchanges by using CTX\_NEW.
+As soon as the server successfully verifies an incoming message protected with CTX\_NEW, the server deletes CTX\_OLD.

-In the example in {{fig-message-exchange-client-init}}, the client takes the initiative and sends a new OSCORE request protected with the new Security Context CTX\_NEW.
+In the example in {{fig-message-exchange-client-init}}, the client takes the initiative and sends a new OSCORE request protected with CTX\_NEW.

 In case the server does not successfully verify the request, the same error handling specified in {{Section 8.2 of RFC8613}} applies.
-This does not result in deleting the new Security Context CTX\_NEW.

-If the server successfully verifies the request using the new Security Context CTX\_NEW, the server deletes the old Security Context CTX\_OLD and can reply with an OSCORE response protected with the new Security Context CTX\_NEW.
+This does not result in deleting CTX\_NEW.
+If the server successfully verifies the request using CTX\_NEW, the server deletes CTX\_OLD and can reply with an OSCORE response protected with CTX\_NEW.

-Note that the server achieves key confirmation only when receiving a message from the client as protected with the new Security Context CTX\_NEW.
-If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete the new Security Context CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}}.
+Note that the server achieves key confirmation only when receiving a message from the client as protected with CTX\_NEW.
+If the server sends a non KUDOS request to the client protected with CTX\_NEW before then, and the server receives a 4.01 (Unauthorized) error response as reply, the server SHOULD delete CTX\_NEW and start a new client-initiated key update process, by taking the role of initiator as per {{fig-message-exchange-client-init}}.

 Also note that, if both peers reboot simultaneously, they will run the client-initiated version of KUDOS defined in this section.
 That is, one of the two peers implementing a CoAP client will send KUDOS Request #1 in {{fig-message-exchange-client-init}}.